Classification: Tyrosine Kinase Inhibitor

 - Pulmonary Arterial Hypertension: This medication can cause high blood pressure in the vessels of your lungs.
 Contact your healthcare team immediately if you experience shortness of breath, extreme fatigue or swelling all over your body.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment and for at least 30 days after treatment stops.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should consult with your healthcare team before breastfeeding while receiving this medication.
+You should not breastfeed while taking this medication or for 2 weeks after your last dose.